What is Extra Virgin?

-Extra virgin olive oil made in California must not have any sensory flaws, and must meet rigid standards chemical standards set by the Olive Oil Commission of California (OOCC) and the International Olive Oil Council (IOC).
-At California Olive Ranch, our extra virgin olive oils are certified extra virgin by the California Olive Oil Council (COOC).
-Our extra virgin olive oils are milled within hours of harvesting the olives.
+Extra virgin olive oil must not have any sensory flaws, and must meet rigid chemical standards.
+We follow those set by the Olive Oil Commission of California (OOCC).
+At California Olive Ranch, our extra virgin olive oils are certified extra virgin by Applied Sensory and California Olive Oil Council (COOC).
 Let us walk you through how it’s made.

 First Cold Press

 First cold press is not a grade of olive oil, but a descriptor for how an extra virgin olive oil is made.
 In fact, in order to be extra virgin, the oil is required to have been not subject to any heat or abuse during processing.
 Otherwise, it can’t qualify as extra virgin olive oil under standards established by the Olive Oil Commission of California and the USDA.